 Recognised by and accountable to the Motor Sports Association, the founding Rally Schools established safety policies, standards and controls to cover the preparation of rally school cars, licensing of rally school instructors and the safety of all participants involved in rally driving courses and experiences.

 The British Association of Rally Schools has members throughout the United Kingdom.
-It provides National coverage for new entrants to Stage Rallying required to complete a BARS Licence Assessment prior to being issued with an MSA Stage Rally National B Licence.
+It provides National coverage for new entrants to Stage Rallying required to complete a BARS Licence Assessment prior to being issued with an motor sport uk Stage Rally National B Licence.
 It also provides an approved network of rally course providers to the general public, corporate groups and competitors.

 T: +44(0)1280 705 570